equinix/ansible-collection-equinix/README.md

 or:

-    pip install packet-python
+    pip install equinixmetalpy

 ## Using this collection

-You can either call modules by their Fully Qualified Collection Namespace (FQCN), such as `equinix.metal.device`, or you can call modules by their short name if you list the `equinix` collection in the playbook's `collections` keyword:
+You can either call modules by their Fully Qualified Collection Namespace (FQCN), such as `equinix.cloud.metal_device`, or you can call modules by their short name if you list the `equinix.cloud` collection in the playbook's `collections` keyword:

 ```yaml
 ---
 TODO
 ```

-**NOTE**: For Ansible 2.9, you may not see deprecation warnings when you run your playbooks with this collection.
-Use this documentation to track when a module is deprecated.

 ### See Also: